machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ### How list values are merged

-If `inputs` or another property is a list, items are merged position by position.
+If a property such as `inputs` is a list, values are merged by position.

-- matching child items replace `%s` inside matching parent items,
+- matching child items replace `%s` in matching parent items,
 - extra child items are appended,
-- a parent string can also be merged into a child list.
+- a parent string can also be merged into a child list,
+- a child string can also be merged into a parent list.

-This is what allows a base act to define a shared prompt skeleton and a child act to turn it into several episodes.
+This makes it possible for a base act to define a reusable prompt skeleton and for a child act to expand that skeleton into multiple episodes.

-### Inherited configurator values
+### Runtime inheritance from configurator values

-After act loading, `applyActData(...)` also checks the current configurator.
+After loading the act, `applyActData(...)` also checks the current configurator.
-If a property already exists there, Ghostwriter may inject that value into the act string through `%s` replacement.
+If a property already exists there, Ghostwriter may inject that runtime value into the act string by replacing `%s`.

-This means an act can inherit not only from another act, but also from runtime configuration that already exists in the processor.
+That means an act can inherit values not only from another act, but also from runtime configuration that already exists in the processor.

 ### Simple inheritance example